energysistem/manuals/39929-BT3Plus/en/09_talk_control.md

 ## Talk Control

-Having your *Energy Headphones BT3+ Bluetooth* paired with your smartphone you can receive phone calls and use the built-in microphon (8) to talk from the own device.
+Having your *Energy Headphones BT3+ Bluetooth* paired with your smartphone you will be able to receive phone calls and use the built-in microphone (8) to talk from the own device.

 To answer a phone call you only need to press once the multifunction button (1).
 In case you were listening to a song in the moment you receive the phone call, the playback will be paused and you will hear a ring tone.